Computer Science

 Upon successful completion of this program, the students should be able to:

-10. Apply the principles of human-computer interaction to the evaluation and construction of a wide range of materials, such as, user interfaces, web pages, multimedia systems, and mobile systems.
+• Incorporate principles of human-computer interaction (HCI) to design and evaluate user interfaces, web pages, multimedia systems, and mobile systems, ensuring accessibility and user-centric design.

 Section: A Major Requirements